 The appliance must be installed prior to and behind the finished wall surface.
 Allow clearance for any plasterboard, tiles, or other finishing materials that may be intended for the finished wall surface.
+Wall finishing materials must not encroach upon the minimum cavity clearances given in previous sections.
 The wall board that lines the outside of the opening can be normal plaster board and does not need to be non-combustible.
 The plasterboard is to protrude beyond framework as shown in the following diagram.